Tyrrrz/CliFx/Readme.md

 Commands can report execution failure simply by throwing exceptions just like any other C# code.
 When an exception is thrown, `CliApplication` will catch it, print the error, and return an appropriate exit code to the calling process.

-If you want to communicate a specific error through exit code, you can throw an instance of `CommandException` which takes exit code as a constructor parameter.
+If you want to communicate a specific error through exit code, you can instead throw an instance of `CommandException` which takes an exit code as a parameter.
+When a command throws an exception of type `CommandException`, it is assumed that this was a result of a handled error and, as such, only the exception message will be printed to the error stream.
+If a command throws an exception of any other type, the full stack trace will be printed as well.

 ```c#
 [Command]